lmcintyre/PluginTemplate/README.md

 The help message for your plugin.
 This appears as a message when a user types **/xlhelp** in-game.
 Most plugin developers include their main command and a description, or a list of commands and what they do.

+### ```di_scheme```

+The method to use for dependency injection of Dalamud subsystems.

+`constructor` - Inject everything into the constructor.
+It is up to the plugin developer to remove subsystems from the constructor that are not used.
+This method is recommended if you know you will be utilizing few subsystems.

+`container` - Inject everything into a DalamudContainer class, allowing for static, global use throughout your plugin.
+This is the "cleanest" method, as the subsystem objects are not cluttering code.
+It is still best practice to remove any subsystem you are not using.

+`none` - Inject only `DalamudPluginInterface` and `CommandManager` into the constructor.
+This is the most basic method for a sample plugin to run.

 ### ```include_comments```

 Option to include relatively helpful comments in the project.
 This is recommended for your first plugin and getting familiar with the sample plugin.